-In Hunza, we live in a joint family system and hence need to bake more than one of these bread each day.
-Hunza people have this bread with salty tea 3 times a day.
+People in Hunza, have a joint family system and therefore for large family members, we bake more than one of these breads each day.
+We have this bread with salty tea 3 times a day.
 The tea timing is fixed.
 Morning tea is always at 7 am followed by another tea at 10 am and then the afternoon tea is always at 4 pm.

 Ingredients for Authentic Hunza Bread Recipe: